 For whatever reason, his former associates were not happy with him, and the gunmen were looking for him that night.
 Neighbors reported that a large sedan had circled his block several times, flashing a light on his house each time.
 Another car found him on Chicago and Lake, where Kidder, his wife, and mother-in-law Effie were driving home from a child’s birthday party in Minneapolis.
 Four men in fedoras in a blue Hudson with California plates bumped Kidder’s car from behind, leading his wife to believe the men were angry about the fender bender.

 The men in Fedoras followed Kidder home, and when he saw that they were still there, he drove around the block.
-He pulled over on Brookside, and the Hudson pulled in behind him.
-Kidder walked to the back of his car and had words with one of the men who had also exited his car saying “Come over here, Ted, we want to talk to you.”
+He pulled over on Brookside Ave., and the Hudson pulled in behind him.
+Kidder walked to the back of his car and had words with one of the men who had also exited his car saying, “Come over here, Ted, we want to talk to you.”
 After their “talk,” one of the men in the car pulled out his gun and shot him through the window with 17 copper-jacketed .32 caliber bullets.
-Three of them made their mark.
+Three of the bullets made their mark.
 Kidder’s mother-in-law screamed “What have you done?” and the gangster shouted “Keep your damned mouth shut or we’ll give it to you too.” [or “Shut up, old lady, or we’ll get you too.”]

-The car sped off backwards toward 41st Street and went west on 41st, as observed by “Jack” Thomas, 4090 Brookside Avenue.
-Mrs. Kidder went for help inside the Brookside Inn, a cafe and confectionery run by C. Wesley Smith, later to be known as Brookside Drug.
+The car sped off backwards down Brookside Ave. toward 41st Street and went west on 41st, as observed by “Jack” Thomas, 4090 Brookside Avenue.
+Mrs. Kidder went for help inside the Brookside Inn, a cafe and confectionery run by C. Wesley Smith – the building would later be known for years as Brookside Drug.
 Kidder was carried inside by Smith and two 17-year-old neighbors Robert Nylander (4301 Yosemite) and Carl Mohlin (3950 Alabama).
 Bullet holes penetrated the side of the stucco building, and proprietor Smith was pictured in the Minneapolis Journal pointing them out.
 Kidder died in the Inn.